 1. Citroen Ami (from £7,695)

 Fancy a lightweight two-seater with electric performance, for just eight grand?
-Well, now you can have just that.
+Well, you can have just that.
 OK, OK, so the Ami isn’t exactly the sort of two-seater you probably had in mind.
 Instead, it’s a tiny electric car (technically classed as a quadricycle) designed specifically for gadding about town.
 And that really is all it’s useful for, given that its top speed is limited to just 28mph, and it has a range of just 46 miles on a good day.
-But as a second car, it’s ideal for commutes, school runs, or trips to the supermarket, and that makes it a brilliant way of reducing your fuel costs, not to mention conducting your urban journeys - being electric, it’s exempt from the London Congestion Charge - in a more environmentally friendly way.
+But as a cheap car for second car use, it could be handy for commutes, school runs, or trips to the supermarket.
+Just be aware that while the Ami is zero emissions, it also offers close to zero comfort, with no air-conditioning, a bumpy ride and the kind of glacial acceleration that could well irritate fellow motorists.

 Citroen Ami Review